Changing state is optional

 }

-This is also useful if some action is used to simply start other async processes, or dispatch other actions.
+This is also useful when you want an action that simply starts other async processes or dispatches other actions.
 For example:

 class InitAction extends ReduxAction<AppState> {